-Grant leads our Private Client services team at Ocorian and works with UHNW individuals and their structures as well as large corporate clients, where he has particular expertise in employee benefit trusts.
+Grant leads our European Private Client services team at Ocorian and works with UHNW individuals and their structures as well as large corporate clients, where he has particular expertise in employee benefit trusts.

 Whilst non-practicing, Grant is a qualified English solicitor, Jersey advocate and South African attorney and was previously a partner with an international law firm.
 During this period, he advised UHNW individuals, major banks, corporates, and international trust companies on all aspects of trust and corporate law.